Terms such as digitalization, IoT, cloud, bimodal IT, agile, and DevOps are increasingly coming to the fore

 For readers who might now think SIAM refers to a cat—or perhaps an exotic travel destination—I would like to briefly explain what it actually is.
 To do so, I will refer to the original definition from the official publication, the SIAM Foundation Body of Knowledge:

-“Service Integration and Management (SIAM) is a management method that can be applied in an environment where services are delivered by multiple service providers.
-SIAM has a different focus than traditional multi-sourced ecosystems with a customer and multiple suppliers.
-It provides governance, management, integration, assurance, and coordination to ensure that customer organizations derive maximum value from their service providers.â€
+“Service Integration and Management (SIAM) is a management method that can be applied in an environment that realizes services from different service providers.
+SIAM has a different focus than traditional multi-sourced ecosystems with one customer and multiple suppliers.
+It provides governance, management, integration, security and coordination to ensure that customer organizations derive maximum value from service providers.”

 This, as well as further publications on the topic, can be downloaded via the corresponding official link.